Managing for Results

 WRI has internal and external processes for ensuring that our strategies result in tangible results, including:

-Quality and Excellence: Our work is reviewed by both internal and external peer experts in a systematic process.
-WRI’s Vice President for Science and Research ensures excellence and quality control at all phases of our research, analysis and recommendations.
+Our work is reviewed by both internal and external peer experts in a systematic process.
+WRI’s Managing Director and Executive Vice President for Strategy, Learning and Results ensures excellence and quality control at all phases of our research, analysis and recommendations.

 Identifying and Monitoring Outcomes

 Core to our mission, outcomes help us to understand where we are having the greatest impact, as well as determine where our tactics might be improved.
-Outcomes help us monitor and evaluate our commitment to ourselves, to our donors, and to the environment and people we aim to serve.
+Outcomes help us monitor and evaluate our commitment to ourselves, to our donors, and to our goals for people, nature and the climate.
 They are at the heart of our “Managing for Results” system.
 They push us to design robust strategies and hold ourselves accountable.

-WRI divides its outcomes into three Tier levels, based upon the significance of the outcome and the level of attribution WRI can claim for the outcome.
+WRI divides its outcomes into three Tier levels, based upon the significance of the outcome and the level of attribution WRI can claim for it.

 The level of attribution of the outcome is determined by asking: Would the outcome have been achieved without WRI?
 Did WRI’s involvement positively change the nature of the outcome?
 Did WRI cause the outcome to be achieved more quickly?

-WRI’s Top Ten Outcomes are selected in late August each year.
-All Tier 1 outcomes for the year are candidates for Top Ten recognition.
-WRI’s Management Team – comprised of program directors, vice presidents, and the president – come together to narrow the field, based on the combination of significance and attribution.
+WRI selects its Top Outcomes each year.
+All Tier 1 outcomes for the year are candidates for recognition as Top Outcomes.
+WRI’s Management Team — comprised of program directors, managing directors and the president — come together to narrow the field, based on the combination of significance and attribution.